hal1984/theremin/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Compatibility

+- Requires HTTPS for camera access (getUserMedia).
+- Modern browser with Web Audio + MediaRecorder support.
+- Mobile browsers may require a user gesture to start audio.

+## Privacy

+- Camera frames are processed locally in the browser.
+- Audio is synthesized locally and recordings are stored in-browser (IndexedDB).
+- No media is uploaded by default.